taishi-hashimoto/pansy-galnoi/README.md

                         Default is "pansy-antpos.csv".
   --antptn ANTPTN       Path to antenna pattern file.
                         Default is "pansy-antptn.csv".
+                        In the file, row corresponds to zenith angle, while column to azimuth angle.
+                        Angles are measured CW from North (same hereafter).
   -b BEAMS, --beams BEAMS
                         Beam directions in degrees.
                         Must be a valid Python expression for a list of two-element tuple [(az, ze), (az, ze), ...].